 In addition to this, there are often several properties available from each housing association that is reserved for key workers and NHS staff.

 For those just thinking about starting a career with the NHS, you can also get financial support with your studies.
 If you are a full-time NHS student, you can get a bursary from the NHS and a possible extra £1,000 grant.
 If you are eligible for the bursary, the NHS will also pay your tuition fees.

 If you are studying and a full-time parent, you may also be eligible for the NHS Bursary Childcare allowance.

-There are many benefits to working for the NHS and here at Salad Money, we’re also here to provide you with financial support when you need it along with other workers in the public sector.
+There are many benefits to working for the NHS and here at Salad Money, we’re also here to provide you with financial support when you need it along with other key workers.